 Andrew Singer received the S.B., S.M., and Ph.D. degrees, all in electrical engineering and computer science, from the Massachusetts Institute of Technology.
 Since 1998, he has been on the faculty of the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign, where he currently holds a Fox Family Endowed Professorship and serves as Faculty Fellow for Research, Innovation and Entrepreneurship Strategy in the Office of the Vice Chancellor for Research and Innovation.
 He is a Professor in the Electrical and Computer Engineering department and is the Associate Dean for Innovation and Entrepreneurship in the College of Engineering.
 During the academic year 1996, he was a Postdoctoral Research Affiliate in the Research Laboratory of Electronics at MIT.
 From 1996 to 1998, he was a Research Scientist at Sanders, A Lockheed Martin Company in Manchester, New Hampshire.

 In 2000, he co-founded Intersymbol Communications, Inc., a fabless semiconductor IC company, based in Champaign, Illinois, which built digital signal processing-enhanced receivers for 10Gb/s optical communications.
-In 2007, Intersymbol Communications, Inc. was acquired by Finisar Corporation (FNSR).
-He continued to work in areas related to signal processing algorithms and their potential to enhance mixed-signal circuits both in his research and as Assistant Director of the DARPA and SRC-funded Systems On Nanoscale Information fabriCs (SONIC) center.
+In 2007, Intersymbol Communications, Inc. was acquired by Finisar Corporation.
 In 2014, he co-founded OceanComm, a provider of Mb/s underwater acoustic modem technology for subsea industries.